arkokoley/manas/README.md

 # MAS - Multi-Agent System Framework for LLM Applications

-A powerful framework for building LLM-powered applications with intelligent agents, task decomposition, and Retrieval Augmented Generation (RAG).
+A powerful framework for building LLM-powered applications with intelligent agents, tool integration, task decomposition, and dynamic workflows.

 ## Features

 - 🤖 **Intelligent Agents** - Create autonomous agents with think-act-observe cycle
+- 🛠️ **Tool-Using Agents** - Agents that can use tools to solve complex tasks
 - 🧩 **Task Decomposition** - Break down complex tasks into manageable subtasks
 - 📚 **Retrieval Augmented Generation (RAG)** - Enhance LLM responses with relevant context
-- 🔄 **Flow-based Architecture** - Model workflows as nested directed graphs
+- 🔄 **Dynamic Flows** - Create and modify workflows at runtime
 - 🔌 **Multiple LLM Providers** - Support for OpenAI, HuggingFace, Ollama, and more
 - 💾 **Vector Store Integration** - FAISS and Chroma support for efficient similarity search
 - 🧠 **Memory and Context Management** - Built-in support for maintaining conversation state